 Bell Scholars receive a renewable scholarship for four years of undergraduate study.
 Annual renewal is contingent upon satisfactory academic progress.
 Resident students are awarded $10,000 per year.
 Non-resident students are awarded $20,000 per year.

 In order to be considered for this scholarship, students must meet full eligibility criteria and apply on the Bell Scholarship website using the link below.
-The 2020-2021 application is now open, and the deadline is February 1st.
+The 2020-2021 application is now closed.
+The deadline was February 1st.

 Students that receive the full Shipman Scholarship and are Michigan residents are awarded $20,000/year for four years or completion of their undergraduate degree program, whichever comes first.
 Students that come from out of state and receive the full Shipman Scholarship are awarded $30,000/year.